Masth0/ScratchCard/readme.md

 #Work in progress...

 # ScratchCard
-ScratchCard is a library javascript to generate scratch card in modern browsers with touch events support.
+ScratchCard is a library javascript to generate scratch card (HTML5, canvas) in modern browsers with touch events support.

 ## Options